We use our proprietary methodology to produce these rankings. Learn more →

 Rochester, New York

-Rochester Institute of Technology is one of the nation’s most well established technical schools and resides in one of America’s premier college towns.
 In addition to its various other departments, Rochester runs its Interactive Games and Multimedia (IGM) department, which is one of the largest of its kind.
 The Game Design and Development degrees are offered through the Golisano College of Computing and Information Sciences.

 Bachelor’s:

-• Bachelor of Science in Game Design and Development
+• BS in Game Design and Development

-• Bachelor of Science in New Media Interactive Development
+• BS in New Media Interactive Development

-• Bachelor of Science in Web and Mobile Computing
+• BS in Web and Mobile Computing

-• Bachelor of Fine Arts in 3D Digital Design
+• BFA in 3D Digital Design

 Master’s Degree: